Guide to Utah employee benefits and HR rules

 Utah's Internet Employment Privacy Act prohibits employers from asking employees or job applicants for social media passwords or usernames.

-The law does allow for this practice if an employee uses a company device or if they are suspected of transferring or releasing confidential information.
+The law does allow this practice if an employee uses a company device or the employer suspects them of transferring or releasing confidential information.
 As a best practice, be sure to include this information in your employee handbooks.

 Health insurance in Utah

-While health insurance isn't required by state law, federal law requires employers with 50 or more full-time equivalent employees (FTEs) to provide insurance with minimum essential coverage (MEC).
+While state law doesn’t require employers to provide health insurance, federal law does.
+The Affordable Care Act’s employer mandate requires employers with 50 or more full-time equivalent employees (FTEs) to provide affordable insurance with minimum essential coverage (MEC) and minimum value.

 Offering health benefits to your employees is a great way to attract and retain top talent.

-While traditional group health insurance is a popular option, rising premium costs have made it challenging for small to medium size businesses to offer the benefit.
+While traditional group health insurance is a popular option, rising premium costs have made it challenging for small businesses to offer the benefit.
+Thankfully, there’s a better way to offer health benefits to your employees in Utah.

 Health reimbursement arrangement (HRA)